-The mental health liaison, Gayle Tisdale, can be reached at gtisdale@nordheimisd.org or 361.938.5211 and can provide further information regarding these procedures as well as educational materials on identifying risk factors, accessing resources for treatment or support on- and off-campus, and accessing available student accommodations provided on campus.
+The mental health liaison Gayle Tisdale, can be reached at gtisdale@nordheimisd.org or 361.938.5211.
+The mental health liaison can provide further information regarding these procedures as well as educational materials on identifying risk factors, accessing resources for treatment or support on and off campus, and accessing available student accommodations provided on campus.